drdamour/hall-hooks/README.md

     on_start: true
 ```

-You can use the travis CLI tool to encrypt the url if you don't want to publish your room token (Hall hooks won't remember it)
+Note: You can use the travis CLI tool to encrypt the url if you don't want to publish your room token (Hall hooks won't remember it)

 ```
 travis encrypt https://hall-hooks.herokuapp.com/travis-ci/travis-ci/buildnotification/1234roomtoken